learn-co-curriculum/dsc-python-operators-functions-and-methods-lab/README.md

     [] True 0 2 2 False False

-Use identity opertors for this section
+Use identity operators for this section

 ```python